capfredf/talks/llvm-dev-23/script.md

 REPL environment which enables C++ programmers to develop programs in an exploratory manner.

-<Examples ...> you can do this and that.
+<Examples ...> you can do this and that after a repl prompt

 [Slide Motivations]